genomicsclass/leanpub/manuscript/collinearity.md

 #### Confounding as an example

 Now we will demonstrate how collinearity helps us determine problems with our design using one of the most common errors made in current experimental design: confounding.
-To illustrate let's use an imagined experiment in which we are interested in the effect of four treatments A, B, C and D. We assign two mice to each treatment.
+To illustrate, let's use an imagined experiment in which we are interested in the effect of four treatments A, B, C and D. We assign two mice to each treatment.
 After starting the experiment by giving A and B to female mice, we realize there might be a sex effect.
 We decide to give C and D to males with hopes of estimating this effect.
 But can we estimate the sex effect?
 The described design implies the following design matrix: